How to Stop Botrytis on Cannabis (Bud Rot, Gray Mold)

-Get rid of Botrytis (bud rot, gray mold) on marijuana.
-The best ways to stop gray mold fast and prevent it from spreading.
+Eliminate Botrytis (bud rot, gray mold) on cannabis buds: The best ways to stop gray mold fast and prevent it from spreading.

 What is gray mold (Botrytis cinerea)?

-Botrytis blight, aka bud rot or gray mold, is a fungal disease that affects over 200 plant species.
-In cannabis, the disease causes a soft rot that damages buds during growth and after harvest.
+Botrytis blight, also known as bud rot or gray mold, is a fungal disease that affects more than 200 plant species.
+In cannabis, it causes a soft rot that damages buds both during growth and after harvest.

 What does gray mold look like?

 Gray mold appears as a thick carpet of velvety spore mass.
-Affected plant areas gain a fuzzy web of gray/blue mycelium, visible to the human eye.
+Affected areas of the plant develop a fuzzy web of gray-blue mycelium, visible to the naked eye.
+When disturbed, a cloud of dusty conidia is released into the air in search of its next host.

-As bud rot progresses, the damaged, water-soaked plant material collapses into black mush.
+As bud rot progresses, the damaged, water-soaked plant tissue collapses into a black mush.

 Where is gray mold found on cannabis?